Vox Media: Vox Media Studios

-In April 2019, Vox Media opened an operation unit known as Vox Media Studios.
-It is run by company president Marty Moe and is an umbrella for the Vox Entertainment, Vox Media Podcast, and simultaneously acquired Epic units.
-Vox Media Studios soon announced a new show, Retro Tech, hosted by Marques Brownlee on YouTube.

-Vox Entertainment

 In March 2015, Vox Media formed a new division known as Vox Entertainment.
-The division was created to expand the company's presence in developing online video programming.
+The division was created to expand the company's presence in developing unscripted online video programming.
 Vox Entertainment announced new shows in 2018, including American Style on CNN, Explained on Netflix, No Passport Required (hosted by chef Marcus Samuelsson) on PBS, and another named "Glad You Asked" series on YouTube.
 Vox Entertainment is helmed by Vox Media president Marty Moe.
 In 2016, vice president of Vox Entertainment, Chad Mumm, was named to the Forbes 30 Under 30 and Varietys "30 Execs to Watch" list.

+In April 2019, Vox Media opened an expanded operation unit known as Vox Media Studios, run by company president Marty Moe.
+It serves as an umbrella for Vox Entertainment and the recently acquired Epic production and publishing unit.
+Vox Media Studios soon announced a new show, Retro Tech, hosted by Marques Brownlee on YouTube.
+In 2026, the company signed a first look deal with 20th Television to develop scripted programming.

 Vox Media Podcast Network

 The Vox Media Podcast Network is Vox Media's non-fiction audio programming business and has a broad portfolio of audio programming across business, technology, news and policy, sports, and dining.
 Shows include Stay Tuned with Preet by Preet Bharara, Recode Media with Peter Kafka, Lemonade Stand, and Recode Daily; The Verge's The Vergecast; and Vox's The Weeds, Vox Conversations, Today, Explained, Switched on Pop, Impeachment, Explained, Unexplainable, Pivot by Kara Swisher and Scott Galloway, Celebrity Memoir Book Club, and Vox Quick Hits.
 Vox Media acquired Criminal Productions in 2021, which includes the podcasts Criminal, This Is Love and Phoebe Reads a Mystery.
 The network won "Podcast Network of the Year" at the 2020 Adweek Podcast Awards.
+In 2026, the podcast network was acquired by Lupa Systems and became a division of its new subsidiary under the Vox Media name.